 For this recipe, it's important to start with true Greek yogurt, which is strained to reduce its water content.
-You can make it yourself, or else look for brands that list nothing more than milk and active cultures in the ingredients list (my favorite brand is Fage).
+You can make it yourself, or else look for brands that list nothing more than milk and active cultures among the ingredients (my favorite brand is Fage).
 Brands that include gum, gelatin, or pectin thicken the yogurt artificially rather than through straining, which produces a thick but watery yogurt.
 Along those same lines, plain yogurt is a no-go as well; in order to whip up light and thick, this recipe requires a low-moisture foundation.

 That said, feel free to play with different types of sweeteners.
 Baked goods may depend on the specific behavior and pH of sugar, but whipped Greek yogurt is amenable to flavorful alternatives like sorghum, maple syrup, honey, or even treacle.
 My personal favorite is golden syrup, as the rich caramel notes make a perfect counterpoint to the bright, fresh taste of the yogurt.
-The mixture can also be doctored with vanilla bean seeds or rose water for a more aromatic approach.
+The mixture can also be doctored with vanilla bean seeds or rosewater for a more aromatic approach.

-Whatever you choose, the recipe itself is laughably simple: put all the ingredients in a bowl and whip until nice and thick.
+Whatever you choose, the recipe itself is laughably simple: Put all the ingredients in a bowl, and whip until nice and thick.

 It can be used right away as a topping, dolloped over French toast and crispy waffles if you're into the breakfast-for-dessert thing, or else refrigerated overnight until it thickens into something like a parfait.